 This might seem like more work, because you will spend your money and time, buying and reading an entire book and writing a review of the book on Amazon.
-Sharing the author’s links to the book and various posts focused on the book on social media, like described above, can be a great show of support for the writer in your life.
-Self-published authors pay a lot of money to have their book edited and published.
+Sharing the author’s links to the book and various posts focused on the book on social media, as described above, can be a great show of support for the writer in your life.
+Authors can spend years working on their book as the process is complicated and exhausting, but worth every word because they are passionate about whatever the book is about.
 Once it’s published, it is up to the authors to promote and market their book for sales.
 Those sales are critical to the book’s success through Amazon’s system of measuring and marketing exposure of the author’s book.
 The more purchases and reviews the book receives, the more success the book will have in the industry’s market.

-Sales and reviews are the most important part of a book’s success.
-Buying the writer’s book and then writing a simple review means everything to the self-published author.
-I am guessing sales and reviews are equally important to authors who have signed contracts with book publishers too.
+Sales and reviews are the most important part of any book’s success.
+Buying the writer’s book and then writing a simple review means everything to the author.

 ALL writers want you to read their work!
 THAT IS WHY THEY WRITE.

 Step into your writer’s world.
 Read their words, share their words, purchase their books, review their books.
 All of your support means everything to them.
 You have a great opportunity to validate their work, because, you are their customer.
 Their work is revealed to you every day.
 There is no boundary line that exists between the writer and the reader, except for a choice.
 A choice you can make to both read and share the writer’s words.
 A writer’s career is challenging, and often vulnerable to failing in this massive industry we pursue.
 You may not feel like your click, share, purchase, or review is necessary or even significant.